SantoriniDave.com

 A Guide to Staying in Covent Garden

 In my opinion, this is the best area for first-time visitors to London.
-Covent Garden is the absolute cultural heart of the city, where world-class theatre, Royal Opera, incredible shopping, and fantastic dining all exist within a vibrant, walkable neighborhood.
-The energy here is unmatched, with historic architecture as the backdrop for iconic street performers and bustling markets.
-If you want to be in the center of it all, this is the place to stay.
+Covent Garden is the absolute cultural heart of the city, where world-class theatre, the Royal Opera, and fantastic dining all exist within a vibrant, walkable neighborhood.
+I love how the historic architecture serves as a backdrop for street performers and bustling shops.
+If you want to be in the center of the action and have the ability to walk to many top sights, this is the place to stay.

-• See a West End Show: Covent Garden is London’s Theatreland.
-You are steps away from legendary venues like the Royal Opera House, the Theatre Royal Drury Lane, and dozens of others showing the world’s best plays and musicals.
-For last-minute deals, use the TKTS booth in nearby Leicester Square.
+• See a West End Show.
+Covent Garden is the epicenter of London’s “Theatreland.”
+You are steps away from legendary venues like the Royal Opera House and Theatre Royal Drury Lane.
+For last-minute deals, visit the TKTS booth in nearby Leicester Square for legitimate half-price tickets.
+Insider Tip: The Royal Opera House has a stunning rooftop terrace open to the public during the day for great views over the piazza.

 The London Transport Museum in Covent Garden.